The Most Shocking Revelations From Danny Masterson's Rape Trial - E! Online

 Mueller recounted that when Jen told her Church of Scientology ethics officer that Masterson had raped her, he allegedly told her, "If you're going to tell me this was rape, it's not rape.
 In fact, you're not even allowed to say" that word.
 If she went to police, she was allegedly told, she could be considered a suppressive person and end up separated from her family in the church.

-During the defense's opening statement, Philip Cohen said neither the initial police report detailing Jen's account nor the draft complaint sent to Masterson's lawyers mentioned anything about Masterson pulling a gun.
+During the defense's opening statement, Philip Cohen said neither the initial police report detailing Jen's account nor the draft complaint sent by her attorney to Masterson's lawyers mentioned anything about the actor pulling a gun.
 (She testified during last year's preliminary hearing that he threatened her with a gun.)

 How has the Church of Scientology factored into the charges against Danny Masterson?